AymanYouss/um6p-cs-introdb-project2-choukri/README.md

 ## Overview

-Welcome to the Readme file for the Feed Phosphates Sales Data Management System, a web-based solution designed to improve the workflow of the Business Unit at OCP in Casablanca City.
+The Feed Phosphates Sales Data Management System is a web-based solution designed to improve the workflow of the Business Unit at OCP in Casablanca City.
 This system is specifically developed to address the inefficiencies and challenges associated with managing sales data for feed phosphates.
 The current process relies on an error-prone Excel file, which has proven to be cumbersome, time-consuming, and prone to errors.

-This document will provide an overview of the project, its objectives, key features, and how to use the system effectively.

 ## Problem Statement